 There was a time when remote work as we know it wasn’t even a possibility, because the technology didn’t exist.
 If your colleagues and business partners wanted to get in touch with you when you were out of the office, they couldn’t email, text or direct message you.
-You would’ve needed to provide an alternative phone number, pager, or even a fax number to have a work-related conversation.
+You would’ve needed to provide an alternative phone number or email to have a work-related conversation.
 Even full-time “remote” positions were different from what they are today.

-“Ten years ago, remote employment basically meant a telemarketing or customer service position at below minimum wage,” said Samantha Lambert, director of human resources at website design company Blue Fountain Media.
+“Ten years ago, remote employment basically meant a telemarketing or customer service position at below minimum wage,” said Samantha Lambert, director of human resources at Centific.
 “It rarely was connected with a full-time career.
 Now, technology affords us the ability to get the same job done, no matter where in the world we are.
 [It has] enabled us to be in contact with co-workers or clients at any time.”

 This technology has advanced so quickly that many companies have even done away with traditional offices and instead run their businesses out of coworking spaces to accommodate their largely remote workforce.

 “Shared office spaces, where remote employees can gather to work, have been created and are more widely available in different cities,” Lambert said.
 “This in itself represents the growing amount of remote workers in recent years.”

 Remote work also presents unique opportunities in the face of a crisis, such as a natural disaster or an epidemic.
-For instance, as COVID-19, commonly known as the coronavirus, rapidly spreads worldwide, the ability for many workers to perform their job duties entirely from home can help protect both the public health and the continued success of the business.
+As the pandemic continues, remote work options allow workers to protect public health and be part of resilient teams.

 The current state of remote work

 Because of these advances in communication technology and internet access, teleworking has become an accepted practice in many offices, both in the U.S. and globally.
-This type of work isn’t done entirely from home: Remote workers turn to coffee shops or coworking spaces, and some even travel the world while maintaining their career goals.
+This type of work isn’t done entirely from home: Remote workers often turn to coffee shops or coworking spaces, and some even travel the world while maintaining their career goals.